I’ve updated this post on 18 July 2020 for the latest changes in legislation

 Directors Loan Account

-A directors loan account is the virtual account that exists in the Company accounts to record all money put in and taken out by a particular Director.
+A directors loan account is the virtual account on the Company balance sheet that documents all money put in and taken out by a particular Director.

 It is also referred to as directors current account – it means the same thing and is often used interchangeably by accountants.